 - Transfer Rolls.
 Melt butter in the bottom of a baking dish and use it to grease the bottom and sides of the baking dish.
 Place rolls in the dish, laying each down on its side so you can see the swirl of cinnamon face up.4 tablespoons butter

-- Second Rise.
+- Second Rise (30-60 Minutes).
 Cover the baking dish with a kitchen towel and let rise for another 30-60 minutes.

 - Bake.
 Bake them at 375°F for 15-18 minutes, until lightly golden brown.

-- Combine and mix Ingredients.
-Put room temperature icing ingredients in a bowl and beat together with an electric mixer until smooth.4 tablespoons butter, 4 ounces cream cheese, 1½ cups confectioner's sugar, 1 teaspoon vanilla extract, ½ cup milk
+- Make The Icing.
+Combine and mix Ingredients.
+Put room temperature icing ingredients in a bowl and beat together with an electric mixer until smooth.4 tablespoons butter, 4 ounces cream cheese, 1½ cups confectioner's sugar, 1 teaspoon vanilla extract, 2 tablespoons milk

 - Brush With Butter.
 Brush a little butter on top of the hot rolls as soon as they come out of the oven.2 tablespoons butter